audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     FFmpeg importer (that is, if "ffmpeg-compatible files" is set in the import window).

+ * MP3 Export: Bit Rate Mode and Quality choices in MP3 Options dialogue are non-functional, almost always producing a 128 kbps CBR file.
+Additionally, the reported length is often incorrect (the actual length is correct).

  * Preferences window: OK button does not work when a tab is selected in the left-hand panel.